gitnacho/nativescript-sdk-examples-js/app/ns-framework-modules-category/observable/two-way/article.md

 </Page>
 ```

-> **Note:** When creating UI elements with an XML declaration, the data binding is two-way by default.
+> **Note**: When creating UI elements with an XML declaration, the data binding is two-way by default.